T-silva15/Nebula/README.md

 - **Content-Addressable Storage**: Files identified by their content hash rather than location
 - **Peer-to-Peer Architecture**: Decentralized node network with no single point of failure
-- **File Chunking**: Breaking large files into manageable pieces for efficient distribution
+- **File Chunking**: Breaking large files into manageable pieces for efficient distribution, using variable sized chunking
 - **Distributed Hash Tables**: Kademlia-based DHT for efficient content routing
 - **Data Deduplication**: Automatic detection and elimination of redundant data
-- **Merkle Trees**: Cryptographic verification of file integrity

 ## 🚧 Project Status